rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Earth-by-Andrew-H-Knoll.md

 Gravity.
 It's what keeps us grounded!
 Ha, dad joke?
 Really.
 Come now.
 This is me, not Knoll!
 Whoops.
 I'm scanning the pages here.

 Home is terra firma.
-What else is terra? _Terraform_ is a silly software tool that has a nice name that a big evil mega corp in James Cameron's older worlds would do to "Build Better Worlds".
-Or is it "Building"?
+What else is terra? [_Terraform_](https://en.wikipedia.org/wiki/Terraform_\(software\)) is a silly software tool that has a nice name that a big evil mega corp in James Cameron's (and others!) older worlds would be doin' in order to be always ["Building Better Worlds"](https://alienanthology.fandom.com/wiki/Weyland-Yutani).
+Always be building better worlds!
 There is also _Terra incognita_.
 It does not matter, back to Knoll!

 [Carbon dioxide](https://en.wikipedia.org/wiki/Carbon_dioxide), please explain that to a 3 year old.
 Easy.
 Here's Wikipedia, the People's Encyclopedia: